 Set a date for stopping and stop completely.
 (Some people prefer the idea of cutting down gradually.
 However, research has shown that if you smoke fewer cigarettes than usual, you are likely to smoke more of each cigarette and nicotine levels remain nearly the same.
 Therefore, it is usually best to stop once and for all from a set date.)

 Tell everyone that you are giving up smoking.
 Friends and family often give support and may help you.
 Smoking by others in the household makes giving up harder.
 If appropriate, try to get other household members who smoke, or friends who smoke, to stop smoking at the same time.
 A team effort may be easier than going it alone.

 Get rid of ashtrays, lighters, and all cigarettes.

 Be prepared for some withdrawal symptoms.
-When you stop smoking, you are likely to get symptoms which may include feeling sick (nausea), headaches, anxiety, irritability, craving, and just feeling awful.
+When you stop smoking, you are likely to have symptoms which may include feeling sick (nausea), headaches, anxiety, irritability, craving, and just feeling awful.
 These symptoms are caused by the lack of nicotine that your body has been used to.
 They tend to peak after 12-24 hours and then gradually ease over 2-4 weeks.

 Anticipate a cough.
 It is normal for a smoker's cough to become worse when you stop smoking (as the airways 'come back to life').
 Many people say that this makes them feel worse for a while after stopping smoking and makes them tempted to restart smoking.
 Resist this temptation!
 The cough usually gradually eases.